 When a virtual machine restoration fails, it is important to troubleshoot the problem quickly.
-The event logs are a good starting point, but sometimes the information in the event logs can be a bit cryptic and might
+The event logs are a good starting point, but sometimes the information in the event logs can be a bit cryptic and might not spell out exactly what the problem is.
+This article lists 10 common causes of VM restore failure.

 1. The backup was corrupt